vsergeev/lua-periphery/README.md

 ## Linux Peripheral I/O (GPIO, LED, PWM, SPI, I2C, MMIO, Serial) with Lua

 lua-periphery is a library for GPIO, LED, PWM, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
-It is useful in embedded Linux environments (including Raspberry Pi, BeagleBone, etc. platforms) for interfacing with external peripherals. lua-periphery is compatible with Lua 5.1 (including LuaJIT), Lua 5.2, and Lua 5.3, has no dependencies outside the standard C library and Linux, is portable across architectures, and is MIT licensed.
+It is useful in embedded Linux environments (including Raspberry Pi, BeagleBone, etc. platforms) for interfacing with external peripherals. lua-periphery is compatible with Lua 5.1 (including LuaJIT), Lua 5.2, Lua 5.3, and Lua 5.4, has no dependencies outside the standard C library and Linux, is portable across architectures, and is MIT licensed.

 Using Python or C?
 Check out the [python-periphery](https://github.com/vsergeev/python-periphery) and [c-periphery](https://github.com/vsergeev/c-periphery) projects.